A reading from the gospel of Matthew 7:6, 12-14

 And those who find it are few.”

-Second is the golden rule which is common in all civilizations.
+Second is the golden rule which is common to almost all civilizations.
 It is the summary of ethical behavior whether stated positively as in “Do to others” or negatively as in “Do not do to others”.
 You don’t want others to hurt you then do not hurt them.
 You want others to love you then love them yourself.

 The third is the narrow gate where only few people enter.
 The road to maturity is a long and difficult process.
 Only people with courage and perseverance can take it.
 Most people are contented with what they are now.
 They want the easy way.
 Unfortunately, they are unaware that difficult roads lead to beautiful destinations.